-Let’s dig into the best practices for one on one meetings so that you can ensure, whether you’re a manager or a direct report, you rock your 1:1s from here on out.
+Let’s dig into the best practices for one-on-one meetings so that you can ensure, whether you’re a manager or a direct report, you rock your one-on-one meetings from here on out.

 If something comes up, make sure the meeting is rescheduled.
-Don’t give your team the impression a one on one is something that can be skipped.
+Don’t give your team the impression a one-on-one is something that can be skipped.
 If you do, it negates the meeting’s importance.
-Make time for 1:1 meetings, and never let one fall by the wayside.
+Make time for one-on-one meetings, and never let one fall by the wayside.

 A meeting cadence simply refers to how frequently meetings occur.
 A cadence could be daily, weekly, biweekly, monthly, bimonthly, quarterly, or yearly.

-📆 Learn how to choose the right meeting cadence for your 1:1 meetings.
+📆 Learn how to choose the right meeting cadence for your one-on-one meetings.

 How much or how little structure will vary by organization.
 At a baseline, make sure each attendee (especially the direct report) knows what they are expected to bring to the meeting.
 What should they be prepared to discuss?